MTSS vs RTI: What Teachers Need to Know

 Many schools use the term MTSS but run RTI as the academic component.
 This is increasingly common, especially in districts that have updated their improvement plans.
 If you are unsure, ask your principal directly: "Are we implementing MTSS or RTI?"
 The answer tells you a lot about how the school views student support and where to focus your energy as a teacher.

 Classroom example: An RTI-only teacher enters progress monitoring data into a spreadsheet and attends a monthly RTI meeting.
-She knows which students are in reading intervention but has no idea that three of them have discipline referrals or chronic absence.
+She knows which students are in reading intervention.
+However, she has no idea that three of them have discipline referrals or chronic absence.
 In contrast, an MTSS teacher enters the same progress monitoring data into a dashboard alongside behaviour observations.
 When she enters data, she sees that a student is making progress in reading but has 12 absences.
 She mentions this in the MTSS weekly check-in.
 The attendance officer calls home and discovers the student has no transportation.
 The school arranges bus fare, and attendance improves within two weeks, which then boosts reading progress.

 Misconception 1: MTSS means we stop doing RTI.
 False.
 MTSS includes RTI.
 When a school adopts MTSS, the academic intervention system (RTI) continues, but it is now coordinated with behaviour and SEL support.
 RTI is still used to identify students needing help with reading and maths.